 In addition to reading the company’s disclosure document and speaking with current and former franchisees,

 - Lawyer and Accountant: Investing in a franchise is costly.
 An accountant can help you understand the company’s financial statements, develop a business plan, and assess any earnings projections and the assumptions upon which they are based.
 An accountant can help you pick a franchise system that is best suited to your investment resources and your goals.
 Franchise contracts are usually long and complex.
 A contract problem that arises after you have signed the contract may be impossible or very expensive to fix.
 A lawyer will help you to understand your obligations under the contract, so you will not be surprised later.
 Choose a lawyer who is experienced in franchise matters.
 It is best to rely upon your own lawyer or accountant, rather than those of the franchisor.

-- Banks and Other Financial Institutions: These organisations may provide an unbiased view of the franchise opportunity you are considering.
+- Banks and Other Financial Institutions: These organizations may provide an unbiased view of the franchise opportunity you are considering.
 Your banker should be able to help you understand clearly your financial implications and the franchise business you are exploring.

 - Consumer Complaints: Check through the internet, if you see some complaints or issues about the company.
 You can also reach your local consumer grievances cells and Ask if any consumers have complained about the company’s products, services, or personnel.